optimization-js/optimization-js/howtos/replicate_library_setup.md

 ## Semantic release authentication

 Semantic release plugin needs push access to your repo in order to create tags.
-For that, follow the steps in [this](https://github.com/semantic-release/semantic-release/blob/caribou/docs/recipes/git-auth-ssh-keys.md) document.

-This however does not seem to be working.
-Use this in addition: (this)[https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml]
+Use this to setup proper access: (this)[https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml]

+In case above is not enough, follow the steps in [this](https://github.com/semantic-release/semantic-release/blob/caribou/docs/recipes/git-auth-ssh-keys.md) document. @iaroslav-ai originally tried to set up access with ssh, but this did not work somehow.
+Stuff started to work when github token was used.

+## We use browserify instead of webpack

+This seems like a bit easier option compared to webpack.
+See more [here](http://browserify.org/).

+## Distribution of browserify generated browser lib

+We use https://unpkg.com/ for this task.

 ## Travis on PR's